patelprince83201-oss/Patel-Prince/README.md

 # Patel-Prince
-this   is my first github repository
+this   is my first github repository.
+Author  -  Patel prince